gospodinp/torei-rpg/rules.md

 #### The three AIs are inscrutable mad gods, keeping Torei a backwater while trying to finish its biosphere.

-Torei is relatively unchanged by the mainstream human culture partly due to the power of these thinking machines that struggle to finish the terraforming project that created the planet in the first place.
+Torei is relatively unchanged by the mainstream human culture partly due to the power of these thinking machines.
+Every unfathomable action they take appears to serve the struggle to finish the terraforming project that created the planet in the first place.

-#### Torean biotech can do some amazing things.

-The technology of the greater human society can do many things Toreans can't, but the biological sciences on Torei surpass anything else in the universe.

 #### Torei is hard to get to from the rest of the cosmos.

 Torei orbits a lonely star outside any colonised galaxy.
 In a universe where travel between the stars is as routine as a train journey, going to Torei still feels like an adventure and takes a long time.

+#### Torean biotech can do some amazing things.

+The technology of the greater human society can do many things Toreans can't, but the biological sciences on Torei surpass anything else in the universe.
+Much of this comes from the AIs' research while developing the Torean ecosystem.

 #### Earth is gone and forgotten